anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-01-Environment-Provisioning.md

 ## 5. Terraform How-Tos [DO NOT RUN THIS, ITS JUST FYI]

 ### 5.1.
-For selective replacement of specific services/units of deployment
+For selective replacement of specific services/units of deployment [DO NOT RUN THIS, ITS JUST FYI]

 This is not needed...and is informational only.<br>
 Needs to run in cloud shell from ~/gcp-spark-mllib-workshop/s8s-spark-mlops/00-env-setup<br>
 If -target does not work, try -replace